Agencies that offer social media management packages have a better chance of landing higher-value and more long-term clients.

 Since short-form videos are a leading social media trend, you could also consider offering video content creation as a separate package.
 Either way, clients will have a stunning library of social media-worthy content if they hire you for this package.

-Do you work with clients whose offices are within a reasonable distance?
-Consider offering a package that involves visiting their offices and taking photos or videos for their social media accounts.
+Do you work with clients whose offices are within a reasonable distance (either by driving or by public transport)?
+Consider offering a package that involves visiting their offices and taking photos and videos for their social media accounts.

-I spoke to social media expert Helen Bridal, who offers this service to nearby clients.
+I spoke to social media expert Helen Bridal, who offers this service to companies that are based in her local area.
 She said:

 This type of content can help clients humanize their social media profiles.
 Showing behind the scenes helps to build trust in their audience—something proven to be just as important to consumers as price.